Resolving workplace issues during coronavirus

 On this page:

-What you can do to work through and resolve workplace issues
+What you can do to resolve workplace problems

-We encourage employers and employees to work together to find workable solutions that suit their individual workplaces and staff.
+We encourage employers and employees to work together to find practical solutions that suit their individual workplaces and staff.

 Back to top